elcicd/el-CICD-docs/tutorial.md

 1. Click on the `Build` button
 1. When the new build number appears, click on it
 1. Click on `Console` on the left-hand side
-1. When the logs pause and the `Input Requested` link appears, click on it
+1. When the logs pause and the `Input requested` link appears, click on it
 1. Click on `Proceed`, since _qa_ is already chosen in the `redeployEnv` drop down
-1. When the logs pause and the `Input Requested` link appears, click on it
+1. When the logs pause and the `Input requested` link appears, click on it
 1. Select the `test-cicd1` drop down, and pick the image that does **NOT** look like the following `>>> qa-<someHash> <<<` (this is the currently deployed image), but rather `qa-<someHash>`
 1. Click the `Proceed` button

-To verify your change was promoted, check the logs of the newly deploy `test-cicd` image.
+When the pipeline completes successfully, to verify your change was rolled back, check the logs of the current `test-cicd1` pod:

 ```
-oc project test-cicd-qa
     oc get pods
-oc logs test-cicd1-2-<someHash>
+    oc logs test-cicd1-4-<someHash>
 ```

 You should see your changes reflected in the logs:

 ```
-topicname value : qa topic changed for redeploy test
+    topicname value : qa topic
 ```

 You are ready to move onto the next step.